Copyright at Messiah University

 It is less likely to be fair use if...

-Messiah College expects all members of the campus community to respect and comply with copyright law
+Messiah University expects all members of the campus community to respect and comply with copyright law

 (Title 17 of the United States Code).
 The principles of copyright law govern the making of photocopies or other reproductions or adaptations of copyrighted material.
 The making of an electronic copy of a copyrighted work